Offering weekly, cost-free movement classes to the PD community and their caregivers.

 Valuing the importance of community and education, ADF continues to dedicate time and resources to providing youth the opportunity to explore their full potential through dance.
 By 2020, ADF’s outreach initiatives included in-school, after-school activities, and workshops throughout the school year and summer.
 These programs encouraged nearly 6,000 youth to take advantage of the many lifelong benefits a dance education has to offer.

-For more information about PROJECT DANCE, please contact Jennifer Scully-Thurston, email@example.com
+For more information about ADF PROJECT DANCE, please contact Jennifer Scully-Thurston, email@example.com

-On January 5, 2022, ADF begins this year’s partnership with Central Park School for Children (CPSC) to offer creative movement as an alternative to more traditional physical education classes.
+Each January, ADF begins its annual partnership with Central Park School for Children (CPSC) to offer creative movement as an alternative to more traditional physical education classes.
 Gaspard Louis, Director of ADF Project Dance, leads these classes.
 In September 2014, students from CPSC performed Dance x 19 as a part of the Gaspard&Dancers annual concert at Duke University’s Reynolds Industries Theater.

 Photos of CPSC students working with Gaspard&Dancers (Satsuki Scoville Photography)